matt-powelldev2784/PM-Test/README.md

 ## What you would improve with more time

+- Complete the remaining sections of the homepage.
 - Complete responsiveness across all screen sizes.
 - Add interactivity to more components.
 - Implement accessibility features.